Devon League Event 3: Ashclyst Forest

 The event will therefore use maps and courses originally intended for the March event.

 In the meantime, contractors working on behalf of The National Trust have been engaged in some thinning activity within parts of the forest.
 This work has not yet been completed.
-Whilst there will be no forestry work taking place on the day of the event this has resulted in the creation of one or two new extraction lanes in the affected parts of the forest.
-This may affect runnability on a small part of the more technical courses.
+Whilst there will be no forestry work taking place on the day of the event this has resulted in the creation of some new extraction lanes in the affected parts of the forest.
+This may affect runnability on a part of some courses.

 There has also been some very limited windblow since the previous event.